jarnovirta/CyberSecBaseProject1/README.md

 1. Go to localhost:8080/frontPage
 2. Enter the following into the 'Search for' input field:
-    '; DROP TABLE accounts; --
+    `'; DROP TABLE accounts; --`
 3. Click 'Search'
 4. The ACCOUNTS table has been deleted from database and you cannot log in (username 'admin', password 'password')

 #### Steps to fix the issue:

 Do not ever concatenate an SQL query string!
 Always use parameterized queries.
 They allow for a separation of commands and user input so that the latter cannot be interpreted as commands by the database engine.
 In my code I use basic Java JDBC code with concatenated query strings.
-The code could be fixed by using java.sql.PreparedStatement (https://docs.oracle.com/javase/tutorial/jdbc/basics/prepared.html)
+The code could be fixed by using [java.sql.PreparedStatement](https://docs.oracle.com/javase/tutorial/jdbc/basics/prepared.html)

 Basically any library or framework will have standard query methods which allow you to prevent this vulnerability.
 It was actually quite a lot of work to include this vulnerability as the Spring Boot framework uses by default the Hibernate JPA library and it does not seem to allow multiple SQL (or rather JPQL) statements to be run at once, separated by a semicolon.
-That's why I used basic JDBC queries instead of JPA.
-I think what is possible to do with Hibernate, though, is getting too many results from a SELECT query by the user adding [ ' OR 1=1 ] or something of the sort.
+That's why I used basic JDBC instead of JPA.
+What is possible to do with Hibernate, though, is to inject malicious SQL such as `' OR 1=1`into a SELECT query to get too many results from the database as long as the injection is a single JPQL statement.
+I wanted to go for the nuclear option of DROP TABLE, though.

 ### Issue 5: Insufficient logging, OWASP Top 10 A10